Use one of the many public-access computers in the Library. Or bring your laptop and connect to the campus network via wired or wireless access.

 - Delete it with Shift + Delete: Holding the shift key down while deleting ensures that no one can recover your work from the recycle bin

-Current students, staff, and faculty can connect their laptops to the Internet via either wired or wireless connections.
+Current students, staff, and faculty can connect their laptops to the Internet via wireless connections.

 Student, faculty, and staff